syyunn/DeepWTO/README.md

 ## About the Project
 __[DeepWTO](https://github.com/syyunn/DeepWTO)__ is a continuation work of previous project, __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
-Compare to the previous project, this time the project has narrowed down its scope to the binary classification.
-The task is about to predict whether an legal article of  __[WTO](https://www.wto.org)__ rulings could be applied to the given textual description of Government Measure.
+Compare to the previous project, this time the project narrowed down its scope to the binary classification.
+The task is about to predict whether a legal article of  __[WTO](https://www.wto.org)__ rulings could be applied to the given textual description of Government Measure.

 ## Background of the Project
 Currnetly there exists no publicly shared dataset that researchers can share and study together in the field of `LegalNLP`.
 One of the main reason of this vacancy is because of the locality of the law.
-Therefore, this repo aims to prepare publicly available `LegalNLP dataset` within the field of `International Law` which is operating globally in English.
-Moreover, to let the researchers to understand how the deep Learning model could be implemented, the repo provides [sample model code](https://github.com/syyunn/DeepWTO/tree/master/models/cite_wa) with the prepared dataset.
+Thus this repo aims to prepare publicly available `LegalNLP dataset` within the field of `International Law` which is operating globally in English.
+Moreover, to let the researchers to understand how deep Learning could be implemented, the repo provides [sample model code](https://github.com/syyunn/DeepWTO/tree/master/models/cite_wa) with the prepared dataset.

 ## Goal of the Project